ben-rosenberg/music-social/DevelopmentNotes.md

 - Added views for login and registration
 - Added links in the nav bar to view all artists or all albums, and logout button
   - Both of the `All` pages for artists and albums will have a button to add a new artist or album

+4/27 Ben "Basic create and read for albums and artists" (Branch: feature/album-and-artist-views)

+- Created basic views and routes for create and read of albums and artists